 - Banana Nut Muffins with Crumb Topping

-Not these chocolate chip banana muffins – since they are made from scratch with real food ingredients!
-Plus they are much healthier than store-bought muffins with less & healthier sugar (you can use coconut sugar), and whole wheat Einkorn flour (or gluten free flour)!
-AND lots of fresh ripe bananas.
-You can’t go wrong with this healthier, quick and easy muffin recipe!
+Not these chocolate chip banana muffins, since they are made from scratch with real food ingredients!
+Plus they are much healthier than store-bought muffins with less sugar (you can use coconut sugar), whole wheat Einkorn flour (or gluten-free flour), AND lots of fresh ripe bananas.
+You can’t go wrong with these quick and easy banana chocolate chip muffins!

 - Zucchini Muffins with Apples and Carrots